-- For this reason: - Disconnect the system from the mains supply.
+- Disconnect the system from the mains supply.
 Before starting any work on the drive system, it must be disconnected from the power supply and secured against inadvertent reconnection by means of the master switch. - The servomotors must come to a complete stop.
 Rotating servomotors can generate potentially lethal voltages by acting as generators.